Ratan Raajputh

 Ratan Raajputh, is an Indian television actress and blogger known for her portrayal of Laali in Agle Janam Mohe Bitiya Hi Kijo on Zee TV.
 Later, she went on to play Amba in Mahabharat & Santoshi in Santoshi Maa.

 Early life

 Ratan was born and brought up in Bihar and did her schooling from there.

 Career

-Ratan made television debut with Raavan in 2006.
+Ratan made her television debut with Raavan in 2006.
 Raajputh rose to prominence with her portrayal of Laali in television series Agle Janam Mohe Bitiya Hi Kijo and earned numerous accoloads.
 In 2013, Ratan participated in a reality show Bigg Boss 7 and got evicted on day 28.

 Ratan lost her father and was suffering from depression when she began traveling to cope with it.
 Following the lockdown in 2020, Ratan started her YouTube channel where she shares her traveling story.
 Ratan lockdown videos made waves on internet and was covered by major news portal.